pomme-clic/s-money-documentation/docs/docs/kyc/conformity.md

 ### Businesses detailled process
 As for retail and professionals, the tax informations and US relation are asked and are mandatories.
-The required information depends on the customer activities.
-The processes below describes the non financial business process.
+The required informations depend on the customer activities.
+The processes below describe the non financial business process.
 For financial business (bank, hedgefunds,..), the tax information related to the business shareholders will be also required.
 Note that once required, up to 3 tax countries and Tax Idenfication Numbers (TIN) can be supplied.